BATEAR Web Flasher

 Connect via USB-C

-Plug your Heltec WiFi LoRa 32 V3 into your computer using a USB-C data cable (not charge-only).
+Plug your Heltec WiFi LoRa 32 V3 / V4 or LILYGO T-ETH-Lite S3 into your computer using a USB-C data cable (not charge-only).

 02